Service (Acts 6:1-7)

 Where should you serve?
 We have a great tool that you can use to find your place of ministry.
 You can complete a communication card and check off that you’re interested in Class #301 – Discovering My Ministry.
 We can help you discover your part in the work.

 But here’s a caution: it’s easier to find your place of service once you start serving.
 This past week we had a bit of snow.
-I saw people skidded of the roads and in the ditches.
+I saw people skidding off the roads and in the ditches.
 I didn’t do it this week, but I’ve sometimes stopped to help people who needed a push.
 At that moment, I could tell them, “Sorry – I’d love to help you, but I don’t have the gift of service.”
 I could have said, “Let me use my gifts.
 I’ll prepare a sermon on safe winter driving so you can avoid getting stuck in snow drifts.”
 I could have said, “Let me pray about helping you.”
-But the appropriate thing to do is to help out, even outside of my area of giftedness.
+But the appropriate thing to do is to help out, even outside my area of giftedness.
 It’s to fill in and serve where needed.

 If you’re not involved in ministry, stop making excuses.
 Get involved in the game.
 You can always find another place of ministry later, if you find out that what you’re doing isn’t the area of your best contribution.
 But get involved.